Thomascountz/thomascountz/_posts/2019-09-08-entry-level-compiler.md

 ## Lexical Analysis

-Also know as *scanning* *or lexing*, this first step in our compiler is to turn the characters of our markdown into tokens.
+Also known as *scanning* *or lexing*, this first step in our compiler is to turn the characters of our markdown into tokens.

 ### What’s a Token?